aholman2391/Holman-Network-Labs/README.md

 ## 📸 Evidence

-📷 Screenshots are stored in the `screenshots/` directory.
+📷 Screenshots: uploaded directly in this folder.
 🎥 A full video walkthrough is included in the lab folder.

 ---